jonasbn/ebirah/README.md

 - `ebirah setup` - runs interactive configuration process, resulting in `$HOME/.dzil/config.ini` file
 - `ebirah run` - runs a executable in the context of the distribution
 - `ebirah nop` - a _no-operation_ primarily for diagnostic purposes
+- `ebirah xtest` - tests the build using the contents of the `xt` directory

 All command options are supported.